Geoluminate/django-well-logs/README.md

-# django-well-logs
+# Django Well Logs
-A Django app for storing down-hole data
+A basic Django app for storing down-hole well data.

+Adds four models to your app - Log, Data, Well and Operator

+*More details will be added here when this app matures.*